Get

 Conclusion

 Snake bites in dogs need immediate veterinary attention.
 Bites from both venomous and nonvenomous snakes can create significant swelling and tissue damage, and the venom can affect a dog’s whole body.
-If you know or suspect that a snake bit your dog, call your veterinarian, and then get to the veterinary clinic immediately.
+If you know or suspect that a snake bit your dog, call your veterinarian and get to the veterinary clinic immediately.

 Featured Image Credit: Tharaka Wickramarathna, Shutterstock